By Sadaf Farooqi

 He immediately returned his daughter’s call, despite it being late, and sat between the lying-in-bed couple Fatimah and Ali [رضى الله عنهما], in such a way that his foot was touching his son’s-in-law chest.

 All these actions indicate a close-knit, honest and bonded family that shared each other’s ups and downs in life.
 There are no hang-ups or formalities between father-in-law and son-in-law, or father and daughter.
 I personally know of homes in which the father is not supposed to enter his daughters’ bedrooms, much less enter upon them in the bedroom of their marital home!
-(However, we have to keep in mind that Ali had always been very close to his father-in-law, from the time before he even married Fatimah).
+(However, we have to keep in mind that Ali had always been very close to his father-in-law, from the time before he even married Fatimah). - A parent can visit a child at his or her residence if an important matter crops up; it is not necessary that only the children visit their parents just because the latter are older.

 Last but not least, let not our Muslim brothers think that this hadith gives them the proof to deny their wives the right to hire domestic staff for help with household chores.
 It is every woman’s duty to maintain a clean and smoothly-functioning household; most women happily go the extra mile in doing the cooking and cleaning that ensures the health and happiness of their families.
 However, in cases where they genuinely need it, they should be allowed to hire help to keep mental and physical stress at bay, especially during the repeatedly trying phases of being in the family way.